 Tecnoglass (TGLS) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from Tecnoglass as it approaches its next earnings release.
-The company is expected to report EPS of $0.71, up 57.78% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $168.42 million, up 29.15% from the prior-year quarter.
+Wall Street will be looking for positivity from Tecnoglass as it approaches its next earnings report date.
+In that report, analysts expect Tecnoglass to post earnings of $0.71 per share.
+This would mark year-over-year growth of 57.78%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $168.42 million, up 29.15% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.57 per share and revenue of $634.43 million, which would represent changes of +47.7% and +28.21%, respectively, from the prior year.

-Any recent changes to analyst estimates for Tecnoglass should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Tecnoglass.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Tecnoglass is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Tecnoglass is currently sporting a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, Tecnoglass is currently trading at a Forward P/E ratio of 8.27.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 8.27.
+Valuation is also important, so investors should note that Tecnoglass has a Forward P/E ratio of 8.3 right now.
+Its industry sports an average Forward P/E of 8.3, so we one might conclude that Tecnoglass is trading at a no noticeable deviation comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report